 - Is a survey the only option?
 Surveys can be useful for gathering information about general perceptions and trends, but they are not always good tools for ‘diving deep’ into the nuances of specific topics.
 In many cases, focus groups, structured dialogues and/or interviews may be more useful, and they are perfectly valid ways of gathering information for many purposes.
 Or, institutional data may already exist that speak to your needs.

 - How will the results be used?
 If you will impose on people’s time to take your survey, it should be very clear how the results will be used: How they will be summarized, circulated and acted upon in service of a specific goal or activity that aligns with Pomona’s educational mission.

 It is important to carefully balance the trade-off between the imposition of survey requests on community members and the need to gather useful data for legitimate educational and institutional priorities.

 Requests by internal groups: The general expectation in our community is that an appropriate campus official will be involved in the decision-making about survey projects, including the design, coordination and planning of any instrument that will be circulated on campus.
 This may be a supervising faculty member or committee, the appropriate VP under whose purview the target survey population falls (Dean of Students, Dean of Faculty, etc), the Office of Institutional Rearch and/or other campus official(s) whose role would be required to advise on relevant considerations and logistics.
-In addition, it is always a good idea to consult with the associate dean who works with IRB on issues of research involving human subjects:
+In addition, it is always a good idea to consult with the associate dean who works with IRB on issues of research involving human subjects.